docusign/code-examples-php/README.md

    Retrieves the custom metadata (custom data fields) stored with the envelope.
 1. **Require an access code for a recipient.**
    [Source](./src/Controllers/Examples/eSignature/EG019AccessCodeAuthentication.php)<br />
-   Sends an envelope that requires an access code for the purpose of multifactor authentication.
+   Sends an envelope that requires entering an access code for the purpose of multifactor authentication.
 1. **Require SMS authentication for a recipient.**
    [Source](./src/Controllers/Examples/eSignature/EG020SmsAuthentication.php)<br />
    Sends an envelope that requires entering a six-digit code from a text message for the purpose of multifactor authentication.